Is Human-Like Text Liked by Humans? Multilingual Human Detection and Preference Against AI: Related Work

 \subsection{Detection Accuracy and Preference}

-\textbf{What factors may influence individuals' discerning accuracy?} \citet{chein2024human} investigated whether psychological attributes (e.g., fluid intelligence, executive functioning, empathy) or experience (e.g., smartphone and social media habits) predict the ability to differentiate between human and AI materials.
-Results show that only fluid intelligence --- the capacity to reason and solve novel problems without relying on previously acquired knowledge, was strongly associated with the ability to differentiate human from AI materials.
-Other three factors were not significantly related to the overall detection accuracy.\footnote{Fluid intelligence involves the ability to think abstractly, analyze patterns, make decisions in unfamiliar situations, and adapt to new challenges.
-Fluid intelligence is typically thought to be influenced by genetic and biological factors, and it tends to peak in early adulthood before gradually declining with age.
-It's often contrasted with crystallized intelligence, which is based on accumulated knowledge and experience.} They also find that increased exposure to mixed AI and human materials online does not enhance one’s ability to differentiate human from AI materials, but rather, may make AI-generated content appear more human-like.
+\textbf{What factors influence individuals' detection accuracy?} \citet{chein2024human} examined whether psychological attributes (e.g., fluid intelligence, executive functioning, empathy) and experience (e.g., smartphone and social media use) predict the ability to distinguish human from AI-generated text.
+They found that only fluid intelligence—the capacity to reason and solve novel problems without prior knowledge—was strongly associated with detection performance, while other factors showed no significant correlation.\footnote{\emph{Fluid intelligence} refers to the ability to think abstractly, recognize patterns, make decisions in unfamiliar situations, and adapt to new challenges.
+It is often linked to biological factors and tends to peak in early adulthood, in contrast to \emph{crystallized intelligence}, which reflects accumulated knowledge and experience.} Moreover, increased exposure to mixed human and AI content online does not improve detection ability; instead, it may make AI-generated text appear more human-like.

-Combine together, language proficiency, cognitive intelligence, and familiarity with AI outputs may affect detection accuracy.
+Overall, language proficiency, cognitive ability, and familiarity with AI outputs likely influence detection accuracy. \citet{pedrotti-etal-2025-stress} further show that detection systems can be easily deceived by rewriting strategies that shift machine-generated text toward human-like distributions, leading to substantial performance drops.

-Intuitively, a high level of language proficiency will make it easier to spot overly formal, repetitive, or mechanically structured phrasing typical of AI outputs.
-Native speakers with strong awareness of cultural nuance can better understand cultural and idiomatic expressions, facilitating identify content that lacks human-like subtlety or creativity.
-Strong analytical skills can help detecting inconsistencies, logical flaws, style patterns that indicate MGT.
-Individuals with frequent interaction with LLMs may recognize their writing patterns like positive tone bias~\cite{guo-etal-2023-hc3, chein2024human}.
-Therefore, to probe the upper bound of human capability of detecting current SOTA LLM generations, all annotators for MGT detection and preference labeling are native speakers for each language, Masters', who are PhD and postdoc students studying LLMs, with 5 female and 14 male.
+Strong language proficiency helps identify overly formal, repetitive, or mechanically structured phrasing typical of AI outputs.
+Native speakers with cultural awareness are better equipped to detect content lacking subtlety or creativity.
+Similarly, strong analytical skills aid in spotting inconsistencies, logical flaws, and stylistic patterns indicative of machine-generated text.
+Frequent interaction with LLMs may help individuals recognize common generation patterns, such as positivity bias~\cite{guo-etal-2023-hc3, chein2024human}.

+To estimate the upper bound of human detection capability for current SOTA LLMs, all annotators in our study are native speakers with advanced expertise, including MSc., PhD, and postdoctoral researchers working on LLMs (5 female and 14 male).